UM atUM [S02-ep15]: From Chronic Pain to 3D Microtomography

-This week on *A l’UM la science*, Cyril Rivat, a researcher atthe INM, joins us to explain the mechanisms of chronic pain.
+This week on *AUM science*, Cyril Rivat, a researcher atthe INM, joins us to explain the mechanisms of chronic pain.
 Our report takes you inside a 3D micro-CT scanner.
-Finally, Agnès Pesenti reveals the theme of the next Science Bar.
+Finally, Agnès Pesenti reveals the theme of the next *Bar des sciences*.
 The show airs on Divergence FM 93.9 every Wednesday at 6 p.m.

-Like me, you’ve probably heard the saying,“What doesn’t kill us makes us stronger.”
-Like me, you may have wondered about the validity of this saying.
-Indeed, just as a plate that has cracked after being hit will always remain more fragile than one that hasn’t been struck, it seemed to me as I grew up that every new blow of fate, every new shock, rather than making us more resilient, only reactivated old wounds, causing not only apprehension but also a form of hypersensitivity.
+Like me, you’ve probably heard the expression,“What doesn’t kill us makes us stronger.”
+Like me, perhaps you’ve wondered about the validity of this expression.
+Indeed, just as a plate that has cracked after being hit will always remain more fragile than one that hasn’t been struck, it seemed to me as I was growing up that every new blow of fate, every new shock—far from making us more resilient—only served to reopen old wounds, causing not only apprehension but also a kind of hypersensitivity.

 What if the same were true for pain?
-What if exposure to repeated pain, rather than desensitizing us to it, actually made us more sensitive to it?
+What if exposure to repeated pain, instead of desensitizing us to it, actually made us more sensitive to it?
 In 2014, a large-scale survey reported that 20 million French people were affected by so-called chronic pain.
-Of those 20 million, 40% reported experiencing direct repercussions at work, and 28% stated that the pain was sometimes so severe that it caused them to have morbid or suicidal thoughts.
+Of those 20 million, 40% reported experiencing direct repercussions at work, and 28% said the pain was sometimes so severe that it led to morbid or suicidal thoughts.

 Proof that sometimes what doesn't kill us just makes us want to die.

-For some thirty years now, public authorities have taken up the issue of pain by establishing a legal framework to improve its management.
+For about thirty years now, public authorities have been addressing the issue of pain by establishing a legal framework to improve its management.
 Science has also made significant progress.
-In 2019, researchers at the Montpellier Institute of Neuroscience identified the mechanisms responsible for the onset and persistence of chronic neuropathic pain by pinpointing the role played by the FLT3 receptor and its partner, the F molecule (When pain persists).
+In 2019, researchers at the Montpellier Institute of Neuroscience shed light on the mechanisms responsible for the onset and persistence of chronic neuropathic pain by identifying the role played by the FLT3 receptor and its partner, the F molecule (When Pain Persists).

-To take things a step further, this team has now focused on the transition from acute to chronic pain and on the link between repeated exposure to pain and depressive disorders.
-Cyril Rivat is a researcher at the Montpellier Institute of Neuroscience and is a co-author of this study, which was published in *Progress in Neurobiology* last January.
+To take this research a step further, the team focused this time on the transition from acute to chronic pain and on the link between repeated exposure to pain and depressive disorders.
+Cyril Rivat is a researcher at the Montpellier Institute of Neuroscience and a co-author of this study, which was published in *Progress in Neurobiology* last January.

-Read the study:“Activation of neuronal FLT3 promotes exaggerated sensory and emotional pain-related behaviors that facilitate the transition from acute to chronic pain”
+Read the study:“Activation of neuronal FLT3 promotes exaggerated sensory and emotional behaviors associated with pain, facilitating the transition from acute to chronic pain”

 In the second half of the program, we’ll visit the Institute of Evolutionary Sciences in Montpellier to learn how a 3D micro-CT scanner works.

-Finally, our last-minute guest has become a regular: Agnès Pesenti from the Science Outreach program will be joining us to introduce the next Science Bar, which will explore the question:“Where does quantum physics hide in our daily lives? ” See you on February 16 at 8:30 p.m. at Le Dôme.
+Finally, our last-minute guest—who’s now a regular—Agnès Pesenti from the science outreach program, will be joining us to present the next Science Bar, which will explore the question:“Where is quantum physics hidden in our daily lives? ” See you on February 16 at 8:30 p.m. at Le Dôme.

 Co-production: Divergence FM / University of Montpellier